-Our vision is to connect our community to the richness and beauty of classical piano music and inspire all ages through world-class performances and informative discussions.
+Our vision is to connect our community to the richness and beauty of classical music and inspire all ages through world-class performances and informative discussions.

 We encourage artists to present well-known compositions along with rarely performed repertoire to promote a deeper audience understanding and appreciation of threatened literature.